 What is Get on the Bus?

 Get on the Bus for Human Rights (GOTB) is an annual day of human rights education and activism organized by Amnesty International USA Group 133 of Somerville, MA and a dedicated team of volunteer community organizers.
-2017 was its 22nd year.
+2018 is its 23rd year.
 GOTB draws upwards of 1,200 participants riding buses, commuter trains, and carpooling to New York City to take peaceful action in front of embassies, consulates and corporate headquarters in NYC in support of human rights.

 Sri Lanka: Justice for Ragihar Manoharan and the Trinco Five

 Sudan/U.S.: Prevent the closure of IDP camps in Darfur; stop the attacks on civilians and end the destruction of their homes and property; allow the passage of humanitarian aid and respect the presence of UNAMID forces; and release detained human rights defenders.

 Tibet/China: Release of prisoners of conscience Tashi Wangchuk and Shokjang (Druklo)

 Burma: Call on Commander-in-Chief Senior General Min Aung Hlaing to order his troops to put a stop to the ongoing crimes against humanity/ethnic cleansing against the Rohingya people

 United States: End the practice of family detention of asylum seekers, with a focus on the Berks Detention Center

 20 Favorites on Facebook: https://www.facebook.com/ media/set/?set=a.
 10154616911577781.1073741858.
 211935552780&type=1&l= 6664580193

 Get on the Bus is a project of Amnesty International, Group 133, Somerville MA